Britain deports cleric Abu Qatada after legal marathon

 "His spirits are high and we hope to get him bail soon," said Mahmoud Othman, Abu Qatada's father, outside the court.

-Many civic groups have criticized Abu Qatada's trial in a military court, saying it is illegal under the constitution and lacks proper legal safeguards.
+Many civic groups have criticised Abu Qatada's trial in a military court, saying it is illegal under the constitution and lacks proper legal safeguards.
 They demand he be tried in a civil court.

 Jordan is seeking to improve its civil rights image but has long been accused by rights groups of widespread abuse of Islamist prisoners, which it denies.